rtyler/brokenco.de/_posts/2018-09-03-trust-but-verify.md

 clip-in pedals on the giant bicycle I purchased years ago in San Francisco.
-The young man helpfully installed the cleats, helped me tweak the tightness of the clips, and gave me some tips before watching me roll off with the trepidation of a new-born deer on my wobbly new legs.
+The young man helpfully installed the cleats, helped me tweak the tightness of the clips, and gave me some tips before watching me roll off with the trepidation of a newborn deer on my wobbly legs.

 Despite my best efforts, I could **not** clip into the pedals properly with any level of consistency.
-My neighbors were treated to my slow heads-down practice riding up and down the street trying to figure out why the heck my shoes were not meeting the pedals.
+My neighbors were treated to numerous slow heads-down practice rides up and down the street, while I tried to figure out why the heck my shoes were not meeting the pedals.
 I could manage to force the pedals in and clip properly, but it never happened on the first try, and it definitely was always most difficult at a stop light.

 Fast-forward a couple months.